Cityland Mall is a new nature-inspired shopping and entertainment complex being developed in Dubai, UAE. Image courtesy of Cityland Mall.

 Cityland Mall design and layout details

-The mall will spread across 2.2 million square feet in a circular layout and its design will be inspired by nature.
-It will house approximately 75 restaurants and cafes, 12 cinema screens, and 350 retail outlets.
+The mall covers an area of 2.2 million square feet (msf) in a circular layout and its design is inspired by nature.
+With a leasable area of 1.2msf, the mall houses restaurants and cafes, cinema screens, and more than 350 retail outlets.

-The various shopping areas of the mall will be organised around six continent-themed pavilions.
-The areas will be divided onto categories to improve customer convenience and experience.
+The various shopping areas of the mall are organised around six continent-themed pavilions namely Arabic, African, Indi-Asian, European, Pan-American and Far-Eastern, encapsulating the distinct global culture, diversity, and eclecticism of each region.
+The areas are divided into categories to improve customer convenience and experience.

-Fashion outlets will occupy 48% of the total leasable area, of which 26,318ft² will be leased by fashion and homeware retailer Matalan.
-Danish home furnishing retailer JYSK will open a 14,400ft² store at the mall.
+Fashion outlets occupy 48% of the total leasable area, of which 26,318ft² is leased by fashion and homeware retailer Matalan.
+Danish home furnishing retailer JYSK occupies a 14,400ft² store at the mall.

-Food and beverage outlets will occupy 15% of the leasable area within the central part of the mall, while entertainment facilities will occupy the remaining 10% leasable area.
+Food and beverage outlets occupy 15% of the leasable area within the central part of the mall, while entertainment facilities occupy the remaining 10% leasable area.

 Attractions and facilities at the Cityland Mall

-A key feature of the project is the 200,000ft² open area called the central park, which will be located at the core of the mall.
-It will include several amusement areas such as a miniature version of the Miracle Garden, an ancient tree garden, and a Japanese garden with a jogging track.
+A key feature of the project is the 200,000ft² open area called the central park, which is located at the core of the mall.
+It includes several amusement areas such as a miniature version of the Miracle Garden, an ancient tree garden, and a Japanese garden with a jogging track.

-The central park will also feature an amphitheatre with a seating of 2,450, which will be utilised for artistic purposes.
-A 360° roof garden, a 500m jogging track, a children’s water park with a swimming pool, and garden pavilions will also be part of the park.
+The central park also features an amphitheatre with a seating of 2,450, which is utilised for artistic purposes.
+A 360° roof garden, a 500m jogging track, a children’s water park with a swimming pool, and garden pavilions are also part of the park.

-The mall will also house a cinema theatre spanning across 4,132m² and featuring 10-12 screens, which will be operated by Majid Al Futtaim Cinemas’ brand VOX Cinemas.
+The mall also houses a cinema theatre spanning across 4,132m² and featuring 14-16 screens, which is operated by Majid Al Futtaim Cinemas’ brand VOX Cinemas.

 Another attraction of the mall is Fabyland, a brand of Al-Othaim Leisure & Tourism.
-The 35,700ft² Fabyland will include a variety of games and joyrides for kids and families.
+The 35,700ft² Fabyland includes a variety of games and rides for kids and families.

-Shaded parking space for more than 6,000 cars with multiple entry and exit points along with an operational bus terminus and a proposed metro line extension are also part of the project.
+Shaded parking spaces for more than 6,000 cars with multiple entry and exit points along with an operational bus terminus and a proposed metro line extension are also part of the project.

 A consortium of Emirates NBD and Burgan Bank approved a $142.74m loan in 2017 for the construction of the mall.
 Emirates NBD is the lead bank in the consortium.